|

 Yosi Levy, left, and Jimmy Gamliel perform Israeli favorites during a recent Shabbat dinner at Tempo in Encino.

-in front of patrons at Tempo Restaurant in Encino, broke into traditional Shabbat songs from Israel.
+After the candles were lit, the wine blessed and the bread broken, Jimmy Gamliel and Yosi Levy, standing on a small stage in front of patrons at Tempo Restaurant in Encino, broke into traditional Shabbat songs from Israel.
 The crowd, nearly 110 strong, sang and clapped along with the band.
 Some mothers stood, holding their children, and swayed to the music.
 Other patrons, moved either by memories or the melodies, joined Gamliel and Levy onstage to dance..

 This Friday-night dinner has kept some, like Sol and Esther Jackel, coming back regularly for 15 years..